MKarapiperakis/MKarapiperakis/README.md

        alt="snake" /></a>
 </div>

-🔭 &nbsp;Over two years of experience as a Software Developer at **Deloitte Greece**\
+🔭 &nbsp;Currently working as a Software Developer at Utrecht University, with over two years of experience at Deloitte Greece
 💡  &nbsp;&nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I’m currently pursuing a **Master's degree** in Computer Science at the University of the Peloponnese
+🎓 &nbsp;I hold a Master's degree in Computer Science and a Bachelor's degree in Informatics and Telecommunications

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br>